 Sloan McQuiewick (played by Emmanuelle Chriqui) - E's on again, off again girlfriend who shows up regularly.
 Understandably, as she is the daughter of another power agent (Ari's former boss) and heavily involved in charity events that Vince occasionally attends.
 She and E get engaged at the end of Season 6, break up at the beginning of season 8, and then reconcile in the final episode after it's discovered that Sloan is pregnant.

 The show, and many of these characters, are based on the Real Life experiences of Exec Producer Mark Wahlberg while he was an up-and-coming actor.The show has received much critical acclaim and a large regular audience, with a boatload of Emmy and Golden Globe nominations since it began in 2004.
-So far, the biggest winner has been Jeremy Piven, for his role as Ari, with 3 Emmys and 1 Golden Globe.An Entourage movie is in the works which will wrap up the loose ends from the series finale.
+So far, the biggest winner has been Jeremy Piven, for his role as Ari, with 3 Emmys and 1 Golden Globe.An Entourage movie his scheduled to be released in Summer 2015 and will serve as a Grand Finale for the TV series.

 This show provides examples of: